BotDetect CAPTCHA Generator Homepage

 BotDetect is Section 508 compliant and legal on the US federal agencies' websites -- unlike the above mentioned spyware of dubious legality that is just lame-ducking there while awaiting for its Section 508 lawsuit by a disgruntled employee or a user to throw it away.

 Why is it like that?
 It is simple.
-When you block cookies in your browser, or go into incognito mode so the spyware cannot spy any more, it reverts back to the old recaptcha.
-And few things short of a miracle will make your application using the old recaptcha to be able to satisfy this particular Section 508 requirement.
+When you block cookies in your browser, or go into incognito mode so the spyware cannot spy any more, it reverts back to the old recaptcha, or to various 'cat and dog' pictures.
+And few things short of a miracle will make your application using the old recaptcha, or those 'cat and dog' pictures, to be able to satisfy this particular Section 508 requirement.

-You might have a hard time explaining the potential for those few extra millions in unbudgeted legal expenses to your other federal prospects.
+You might have a hard time explaining the potential for those extra few millions in unbudgeted legal costs to other potential federal customers.